 Proof of this fact can be seen in the fair share plans which have actually been developed in New Jersey.
 Neither the Camden, Middlesex or Mercer County allocation schemes, whatever their individual merits, conform to the Appellate Division's position that built-up areas have a fair share of zero.
 Thus, Trenton is given an allocation of 2,807 units through the year 2000 while Camden is accorded 12,392 by 1990.
 Appendix 1,2ff.
 To be sure, a central city might meet its obligation by redevelopment, rehabilitation or rent subsidy, while an expanding industrial suburb might rely on new construction.
 In fact, the Camden County plan recommends only rehabilitation and replacement within Camden City.
-Nonetheless, no community should be able to ignore the needs of persons in substandard dvellings or those who have found employment within the community.
-It people, but a Newark or an Englewood, which have traditionally been concerned about such people, can now ignore them, or that a Washington Township which has some 145 substandard units and over 100 vacant acres, according to the Department of Community Affairs, as well as elderly and young persons in need of reasonably priced housing, need do nothing.
+Nonetheless, no community should be able to ignore the needs of persons in substandard dwellings or those who have found employment within the community.
+It simply makes no sense to say that Mount Laurel must provide for such people, but a Newark or an Englewood, which have traditionally been concerned about such people, can now ignore them, or that a Washington Township which has some 145 substandard units and over 100 vacant acres, according to the Department of Community Affairs, as well as elderly and young persons in need of reasonably priced housing, need do nothing.